GovTechSG/seed-docs-new/prerequisites-for-onboarding.md

 ![macos-success-message](images/macos-success-message.png)

 10. Ensure your **Intune Device ID** is displayed on the form.
 If it is not displayed, provide it.
-Refer ti [Get Intune Device ID](/offboard-device/mac-os) for assistance.
+Refer to [Get Intune Device ID](/offboard-device/mac-os) for assistance.
 11. Enter your organisational email address in the **Organisational Email Address** field and click **Verify**.
 12. Enter the OTP you receive at this email address.
 13. Click **Submit**.
 Once this request is processed successfully, we will send a notification via email.